Iratta: Release and reception

 The film released in theatres in Kerala on 3 February 2023.
 It had its theatrical release outside Kerala on 17 February 2023, and had its digital premiere on Netflix on 3 March 2023.

 The film received positive reviews.
 S. R. Praveen of The Hindu opined that "Joju George's double act and a gut-wrenching climax" redeems the otherwise "average police procedural."
 A reviewer from Malayala Manorama noted that the film is an "emotional, suspense-filled thriller," and "yet another excellent cinema in Malayalam."
 Rating the film 4/5, a reviewer from The Times of India wrote, "Iratta is a movie that draws you in, steals your breath and leaves you with pain."
 Telangana Today praised Joju George's ability to bring out the different exposure and exhibition of the two characters.
 Saketh Reddy Eleti of ABP Desam rates this Movie 3.5 out of 5 stars and wrote, "Iratta is an Excellent thriller with a Disturbing Twist."
-And Praised Joju Georges performance as Pramod and Vinod.
+He praised Joju George's performance as Pramod and Vinod.